HOW MUCH DOES IT COST TO MOVE TO GERMANY?

 While this should be your practice during normal times, these days demand even more discipline around energy use.
 Inflation, the war in Ukraine, and other factors are contributing to exceptionally high energy prices right now.
 The European Union has asked all countries to reduce their energy use by 15% and fill their storage tanks in preparation for a tough winter.
 This translates to the government doing things like turning off the lights for all of the public landmarks in places like Berlin, rental companies capping how high tenants can turn up their heat, and landlords increasing warm rents (I just received notice of an immediate increase in Aug 2022).
 The government also decided to pass along an additional gas levy to consumers which drastically increases the costs that people will be expected to bear.

 The situation isn’t expected to ease anytime soon and customers are going to feel it financially.
 The government is working on ways to address this, but as with anything in Germany, it takes forever to see any concrete results.
-In the meantime, we recommend putting aside money each month (about €100 for 1-2 person household) and keep it hand for when you get your next 2022/2023 Nebenkosten.
+In the meantime, we recommend putting aside money each month (about €100 for a 1-2 person household) and keeping it on hand for when you get your next 2022/2023 Nebenkosten.

 If you’re moving into a WG, talk with your future roommates about how you’ll split the varying costs.

-If you don’t have a flat yet, browse the short term websites we mentioned above, as well as Immowelt, Immobilien Scout, and Immonet to get an idea of approximate costs and enter that in the calculator.
+If you don’t have a flat yet, browse the short-term websites we mentioned above, as well as Immowelt, Immobilien Scout, and Immonet to get an idea of approximate costs and enter that in the calculator.

 2) Security deposit